Achyut21/Assignment5/src/readme.md

 2. **If Interactive**
     - Prompts the user to enter commands (e.g., `create event Meeting from 2025-04-01T10:00 to 2025-04-01T11:00 --autodecline`).
-    - Reads each command line via `ConsoleView`, then calls `CommandProcessor.process` to parse and delegate to the `CalendarController`.
+    - Reads each command line, then calls `CommandFactory` to parse and the string and return an implementation of the `Command` interface
+    - The returned command is executed by calling the `.execute()`
+    - This method then calls the appropriate `CalendarController` method(s).
     - Print or display results (e.g., event creation success messages or listing events).
     - Type `exit` to end the interactive session and return to the main mode prompt.